Hoinkas/SignArchive/README.md

 Allows user to search, view and manage signs (with media, images or texts), definitions, words ect.

 ## About me
+|I am deaf born in hearing family.
 I’ve been learning PJM (Polish Sign Language) for years, and I’ve been missing a good sign dictionary.

 The available PJM dictionaries are often outdated projects from several years ago that don’t indicate whether a sign is still in use or which region it comes from (Warsaw?
 Kraków?
 Poznań?).